 European Social Fund

 The College offers a range of services and projects which are funded by the European Social Fund.
-These projects primarily tackle worklessness and workplace skills issues and current projects include:
+These projects primarily tackle issues such as:

 - Worklessness - Training, development and qualifications to support people to enter/return to the Labour Market

 - Business Support (for Lancashire-based Small and Medium Enterprises)

 - Supporting young people into education, employment and training

 Blackburn College is a partner in the ESF LEAP (Lancashire Engaging Apprentices Programme) Project.
 ESF LEAP supports individuals and SMEs to engage in Apprenticeship programmes.
 Support can include additional courses or training for individuals (adding value to their apprenticeship) and support to train staff at SMEs to effectively mentor, coach and support Apprentices.

 Blackburn College is a partner in the ESF STELa (Supporting Technical Education in Lancashire) Project.
 ESF STELa supports SMEs to engage in student placement programmes (work experience, internships, substantive placements).
 Support to the SMEs can include: